4neesh/DevBlog/src/blogInProgress/031_SpringFramework.md

 Spring provides an object relational mapping of data where support for integration with Hibernate, Java persistence API and data access object implementations can be configured for the IOC container.
 </p>
 <p>
-<strong>Model-view controller framework</strong>, also known as MVC, is an industry-standard design pattern used for developing front-end interfaces that support scalable applications.
+<strong>Model-view-controller framework</strong>, also known as MVC, is an industry-standard design pattern used for developing front-end interfaces that support scalable applications.
 MVC defines three components of the application that allow data to be passed through the application for processing:
 The view, which represents the interface that the user interacts with.<br>
 The controller, which accepts an input from the user and converts the request to the model.<br>
-The model, the central component which manages the request from the controller and manages the business logic to return a response.
+The model, the central component which manages the request from the controller and manages the business logic to return a response for the user.

 ![Model view controller diagram](../images/031_mvc.png)